 There is a fantastic playground and waterplay area for kids at Far East Organization Children’s Garden open Wednesday to Sundays till 6.30 pm.
 Pack your swimmers parents – you will get absolutely soaked!

-It’s just paid entry is if you want to walk across the skybridge or enter the domes, you can book tickets for those with tour provider Klook Singapore HERE.
+It’s just paid entry if you want to walk across the skybridge and see the flower display at the Floral Fantasy or entry to the Cloud Forest & Flower Dome, you can book tickets for those with Expedia HERE below!

 There are also free lightshows every evening that are fun to enjoy with the whole family!